niltonkummer/go-router/README.txt

   others have to talk to owners thru channels to access the data . although heavily depending on channel message passing, the implementation is reasonably efficient (goroutines/channels are fast), see the test data.
-. there is one issue resulted from Go issue #536.
-  If a "select" waits on several channel recv/send operations, and msg flow rates are substantially different in diff channels, memory usage could climb up quickly.
-Currently add a kludge for this by sending dummy "GC" msgs to slow channels periodically.

 "ping-pong" tests:
 (bouncing 100K msgs between "Pinger" goroutine and "Ponger" goroutine)